syncfusion-content/winui-docs/winui/Ribbon/Ribbon-QAT.md

 ![Adding command to right pane of QAT dialog window](Ribbon-QAT-images/winui-ribbon-add-command-to-right-pane-in-qat-dialog-window.png)

-Finally, the Items gets displayed in the QAT
+Finally, the Items are displayed in the QAT.

 ![Add commands to WinUI Ribbon QuickAccessToolbar](Ribbon-QAT-images/winui-ribbon-add-commands-to-qat.png)